Uray

-Uray (Ура́й; Mansi: Урай) a town in Khanty–Mansi Autonomous Okrug, located on the Konda River 350 km from Khanty-Mansiysk.
+Uray (Ура́й; Mansi: Урай) is a town in Khanty–Mansi Autonomous Okrug, located on the Konda River 350 km from Khanty-Mansiysk.
 Population:

 History

 It was founded as a settlement for oil field workers.
 It was granted town status in 1965.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the town of okrug significance of Uray—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of okrug significance of Uray is incorporated as Uray Urban Okrug.

 Economy

 Uray is the organisational centre of the oil-extracting region.
 In 1960, the first oil field in Siberia—the Shaimskoye field—opened here).
 Uray is the starting point of the Shaim–Tyumen oilpipe line.
 TPP Uraуneftegaz OOO "LUKoil- Zapadnaya Sibir" oil reprocessor plant is located in Uray.

 Other Uray industries include food and housebuilding.

 Transportation

 The town is served by the Uray Airport.